-Care: The care of flannel and cotton sheets is similar, and both are easy to care for.
-Flannel sheets can be washed in hot, warm or cold water and dried with little to no shrinkage.
+Caring for both flannel and cotton sheets is pretty straightforward and simple.
+Flannel sheets can be washed in hot, warm, or cold water and dried with little to no shrinkage.
 Flannel doesn’t wrinkle easily, so your sheets will always look nicely pressed.

 Light-colored cotton sheets can be washed at any temperature, but hot and warm cycles are best for a thorough cleaning.
 Darkly or brightly colored cotton sheets need to be washed in cold water to prevent color fading and bleeding.
 Cotton sheets are known to shrink in the wash, though not an extreme amount.
 To prevent wrinkling, remove the sheets from the dryer immediately after it has stopped.

 When it comes to extra warmth, flannel is the clear winner.
 If you consistently find yourself too cold in bed, flannel sheets could be the upgrade your bed needs.
 Flannel sheets may also save you some money on your heating bill in the winter if you adjust your thermostat a few degrees.